-Imagine for a moment that it is mid-December in 2022 and you are in a meeting to discuss year-end results with your team.
-Depending on your role, you might spend the first part of the meeting reflecting together on what happened in 2022 for your team, functional department, and/or the organization as a whole.
-You might go into the meeting already having a good sense of what team goals for 2023 will be based on 2022 results and your multi-year strategic plan.
+Imagine for a moment that it is mid-December and you are in a meeting to discuss year-end results with your team.
+Depending on your role, you might spend the first part of the meeting reflecting together on what happened in the new year for your team, functional department, and/or the organization as a whole.
+You might go into the meeting already having a good sense of what team goals for the new year will be based on current year results and your multi-year strategic plan.

 How would you like to feel during that meeting?
 How would you like for your team members to feel?
-Excited, energized, and eager to take on new challenges in 2023?
+Excited, energized, and eager to take on new challenges in the year ahead?
 Or, stressed, uncertain, and dreading the year ahead?

 Remember what it was like to plan at the end of 2020, in the midst of so much uncertainty?

 Some people say our feelings have no place in business.
 Great leaders know the opposite is true.
 They know that goals without some passion to fuel them or targets that are so unrealistic that people choose to give up before trying rather than embrace certain failure are equally deadly for team performance and employee engagement.

 What if you could do something today to significantly increase the likelihood that you and your team members will feel excited, energized, and eager to take on new challenges in the year ahead?
 What if I told you that your success in the coming years depends largely on you and your team asking the right questions, right now?

 Now, you may be asking what even are the relevant or right questions to be asking now?
 After all, neither 2020 nor 2021 turned out the way we thought they would for most organizations.
 Instead of falling back your old playbook for a year-end review and future forecasting, I invite you to seek answers to these five top questions for future planning instead:

 - How will we deliver on our commitments to internal staff?

 - How will we deliver on our customer commitments?